Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Even so.
 That’s a lot of material support on short notice.
 And it was *slickly* done, too.
 If she hadn’t got sloppy and opened the bag where he could see it, we wouldn’t know what was inside.
 And if she has *Cruezzir..."*

 "Taken orally, too," Fiorillo agreed, looking grim.
 "Fortunately, that stuff’s tightly controlled.
-There’s only a few dozen clinics licensed to use it, so if we can figure out which one is missing some inventory…"
+There’s only a few dozen clinics licensed to use it, so if we can figure out which one is missing some inventory..."

 "Good call," Ben agreed.

 Zoe sighed and sipped her cappuccino.
 "Even so, we’re still three steps behind.
 Knowing where they got the Cruezzir won’t help us catch up."

 "Which is a problem," Ben replied.
-"With *her* psych profile… If she goes full Delaney, then I don’t think she’ll be happy to have those weapons and not use them.
+"With *her* psych profile...
+If she goes full Delaney, then I don’t think she’ll be happy to have those weapons and not use them.
 Not now that she’s feeling the heat."

 "You think she’s going to hit something," Jim surmised.

 "Or someone."

-"She’s had plenty of time…"
+"She’s had plenty of time..."

 "That doesn’t automatically mean she’s had the opportunity," Zoe pointed out.
 "Especially if that was her first dose.
 She’ll need to lie low and eat, like, a *ton* of food for at least a month to get the full effect.
 And if she has an *assassination* in mind?
 An attack on somebody specific?
 Then yeah, it could be a while before she’s ready."

 "Plausible, but we don’t have enough information to say for sure.
 Much less identify a target," Ben nodded.
 "Alternatively, she could just have those weapons as a *just-in-case,* or so she can go down shooting when we catch up with her."

 Jim grumbled and rubbed his chin.
 "Okay.
 Well, I guess all we can do at this point is to notify everyone on the APA’s hit list."
 He glanced at the forlorn figure of Alex Hamlin in the monitor.
-"As for the small fry… Put the fear of God in him and then throw him back."
+"As for the small fry...
+Put the fear of God in him and then throw him back."

 "And after that?"
 Zoe asked.